marsh-circle/civicrm-training-guide/docs/sessions/duplicates.md

 Extra points that it would be good to go into, if there is time include:

-  * Merging contacts from search results - that you can merge 2 contacts directly from the contact search results action menu
+  * Merging contacts from search results - that you can merge 2 contacts directly from the contact search results action menu.

 ---
 ##Session Plan